ElliottMetzler/the-manhattan-project/README.md

         * The `figures` directory will hold the following png's:
             * [heat_map.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/figures/heat_map.png) which is a heat map of correlations between various liquors and calculated attributes of drinks.
             * [ols.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/figures/ols.png) which is a regression results table of regressing `oz_alc_per_dollar` on various covariates.
-            * [prices.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/figures/prices.png) which is a bar chart summarizing the cost of liqour against the type of liquor.
+            * [prices.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/figures/prices.png) which is a bar chart summarizing the cost of liquor against the type of liquor.
         * The `tables` directory will hold the following png's:
             * [liquor.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/tables/liquor.png) which displays a list of liquors and the proportion of drinks containing the respective liquor (for liquors with proportion of drinks higher than 0.29%)
             * [usage.png](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/tables/usage.png) which displays a list of the remaining ingredients and the proportion of drinks containing the respective ingredient (for ingredients with proportion of drinks higher than 13%)